Why Am I Struggling to Lower My Cholesterol? It may not be a discipline problem

 So even when you know what would support your health, actually doing it consistently becomes much harder.

-Not because the actions are complicated.
+Not because the actions are always complicated.

 But because fitting them into your life is.